hicolour/.chst/README.md

 .chts
 =======
-Applications cheatsheets/cheatfiles and its model, that can use both key combinations or typing.
+Applications cheatsheets/cheatfiles and its model, that can used both key combinations or typing.

 Key priciples:
  - Single line & simple command